imaginevision/Z-Camera-Doc/expansion/expansion.md

     UART_SHUTDOWN,           // | cmd |                          0xea 0x02 0x01 0x25
                              // | ack | ok/ng |                  0xea 0x02 0x02 0xa5 0x00

-UART GET CONFIG is used for get the camera setting.
+UART GET CONFIG is used for getting the camera settings.
 For example, the ISO.
 There are three types of config in camera

 - choice, e.g. ISO, IRIS..